The insider advice on this page is from Wendy’s Trusted Travel Expert for Israel: Joe Yudin of Touring Israel.

 Ein Sukim Sifting Project.
 Archaeologists have gathered hundreds of tons of dirt from the Temple Mount at a nearby site and have been sifting through it for the past nine years, regularly finding artifacts dating back to the time of King Solomon’s Temple in Jerusalem through the Maccabean, Crusader, and early Arab periods.
 For five bucks you can sift for hours with world-renowned archaeologists and their students looking for treasure buried thousands of years ago.

-We can arrange for Eli Shukran, a noted archaeologist, to take you around the City of David.
-Shukran, who has been excavating this ancient city for most of his adult life, is the ultimate guide.
-He will take you into places that are generally closed to the public, explain what he found where, and tell the stories behind some of his most incredible finds.
+We can arrange for a noted archaeologist or site director to take you around the City of David, leading you into places that are generally closed to the public, explaining what can be found where, and telling the stories behind some of the most incredible finds.

 Plenty of people visit the Israel Museum—fresh from a recent renovation, it houses all kinds of art treasures, fascinating archaeological artifacts (hello, Dead Sea scrolls!), and Judaica—but we can arrange for you to see it with one of the curators.
 Who better to explain the significance of the museum’s must-see sights, including the Curaçao Synagogue , which was relocated here?
 The curator can also take you into the vaults, where only staff are allowed, to see the scores of other antiquities that the museum doesn’t have the space to display.